 Please refer to the Department of Building and Zoning Services (BZS) Construction Industry Communication (CIC) 29 for information and requirements.
-The building permit is separate and in addition to the CRPD Special Event Permit.
-The use of tents greater than 400 square feet in total area need a BZS review to determine if their permit will be required.
-Approval from BZS is not required for individual tents that are open on all sides, or the combined total multiple tents that are open on all sides have a maximum size of 700 square feet, with a minimum clearance of twelve (12) feet from any other structures.
-Permitted tents with walls/groups of tents with walls require a twelve (12) foot fire break between them and other structures.
+The building permit is separate and in addition to the Special Event Permit, and may be required for events outside of City parks.
 Approval of a Special Event Permit does not guarantee Building and Zoning approval or issuance of their permit.